 UnregisterWaitEx has a mode in which it waits for any pending callbacks:

-ProcessManager.exe creates a number of child processes (100 by default) in suspended state, registers wait callbacks on each one, and then lets them run.
+Sample application ProcessManager.exe creates a number of child processes (100 by default) in suspended state, registers wait callbacks on each one, and then let them run.
 You can stop it at any time by pressing ENTER.

 I encapsulate child processes in a class creatively called